Read Time: 3 minutes

 When should I fill out my advance directive?

 Now.
 It is best to do it while you are able to think clearly and before a crisis ever happens.
-It is a good idea to review and update your directive every year.
+It is a good idea to review and update your directives regularly as your beliefs around life and medicine change.
+This is important after changes in your health, reaching milestones in life, changing your marital/family status, or experience the loss of someone close to you.

 How do I get started?

-Use the Utah Advance Health Care Directive forms to record your wishes.
-Your doctor, nurse or social worker can help answer any questions.
+If you live in Utah, use the Utah Advance Health Care Directive forms to record your wishes.
+Advance directive requirements may differ by state.
+Your doctor, nurse, or social worker can help answer any questions.

 Can I change my mind?